Visitors since July 2002

 I also specialize in working across art forms with a variety of other visual and performance artists and have worked in both mainstream and special schools as well as in non-school settings.

 I have had a life long passion for theatre and drama.
 I joined Jigsaw Youth Theatre in 1978 and went on from there to join the National Youth Theatre in 1981 before completing a drama degree at Bretton Hall College in 1988.
-I went on to complete a masters degree in Educational Theatre at Leeds and qualified as a Dramatherapist at Hertfordshire University in 1996, and completed management training at the Open University in 1999.
+I then did a masters degree in Educational Theatre at Leeds and qualified as a Dramatherapist at Hertfordshire University in 1996, and management training at the Open University in 1999.
+I completed a PhD in Drama Education and Dramatherapy in 2012, for further details see my Research page I have also completed an initial first year training in family and systemic therapy.

 My work changed significantly in September 2003 when I left the mental health charity Rethink after seven years running Act Up Theatre Company, see Mental Health page for full details.
-In April 2006 I commenced a part-time PhD at Warwick University looking at the connections and similarities between drama and dramatherapy.
-For further details see my Research page.
 In February 2007 I finished working as a Dramatherapist for Coventry Primary Care Trust (National Health Service).
-I then began a new job as a therapist for Foster Care Associates.
+I moved to Foster Care Associates where I worked for seven year until April 2014.
+I currently work as a freelance therapist for a variety of agencies including Core Children's Services and in private practice and am senior lecturer in therapeutic arts and Dramatherapy at the University of Derby.

 This site does not contain a dedicated links page but links from each page will direct you to sites of related interest.
 I try to update as often as possible.